MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-general.md

 It is important to keep in mind that hand off are [event activities](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md#event-activity) which communicate programmatic information from a client or channel to a bot.
 These events are used to handle the hand off between a bot and the agent hub and are also known as **handoff events**.

 When a bot detects the need to hand the conversation off to an agent, it signals its intent by sending a **handoff initiation event**.
-See [handoff protocol](~/bot-service-design-pattern-handoff-human.md#handoff-protocol) example.
+See this [handoff protocol](~/bot-service-design-pattern-handoff-human.md#handoff-protocol) example.

 The Bot Framework SDK supports handoff to an agent, known as escalation.
 There a few **event types** for signaling handoff operations.
 The events are exchanged between a **bot** and an **agent hub**, also called engagement hub.
 This hub is defined as an application or a system that allows agents, typically humans, to receive and handle requests from users, as well as escalation requests from bots.
 See [Handoff Library](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/handoff-library#handoff-library).